FROM SURVIVING TO THRIVING

 ProtecTU Health Pledge

-As part of the ProtecTU Health Pledge all students, faculty, and staff must commit to safe behaviors, including physical distancing and wearing face coverings.
+As part of the ProtecTU Health Pledge all students, faculty, and staff must commit to safe behaviors.
 As individuals in the close-knit Trinity community, it is important that we recognize the impact we have on campus and beyond to prevent the spread of COVID-19.
-It is imperative for all of us to do our part.

 I pledge to: